 The 11-tooth cog is normally superfluous for ultracyclists, even if their largest chainring has fewer than 50 teeth (see the High Gears section above).
 It’s difficult to find stock 12-32 cassettes, so one of my favorite setups consists of taking an 11-32, 11-speed Shimano cassette and replacing the first four cogs (11-12-13-14) with the first four cogs from a 12-25 cassette (12-13-14-15).
 I then have a custom 12-32 cassette that has a 15-tooth cog which I find to be far more useful than the discarded 11-tooth cog.
 Shifting across the unmatched 14-15-16 cogs is normally OK with a mechanical derailleur and remains excellent with an electronic derailleur.

-For 11-speed cassettes, SRAM sells an 11-36 option that I’ve found can work with a Shimano road 11-speed long-cage (GS) rear derailleur on some bikes, but not all (the length and geometry of the derailleur hanger is the determining factor).
-The road rear derailleurs that SRAM sells for this cassette can only be used with one chainring.
+For 11-speed cassettes, Shimano now sells an 11-34 cassette in the Ultegra group (since late 2017) and SRAM sells an 11-36 option, both of which can work with Shimano road 11-speed long-cage (GS) or SRAM WiFli rear derailleurs on some bikes, but not all (the length and geometry of the derailleur hanger is the determining factor).
+The road rear derailleurs that SRAM sells specifically for their 11-36 cassette can only be used with one chainring.
+The newer Ultegra rear derailler (RD-R8000-GS) is officially compatible with the 11-34 cassette and two chainrings, and should also normally work with the 11-36 cassette.

 Shimano sells 11-40 and 11-42 11-speed cassettes.
 I’ve made an 11-40 work with a road rear derailleur by using a Wolf Tooth RoadLink that effectively increases the length of the derailleur hanger.
 The derailleur is too low for a large portion of the cassette, which causes poor shifting with a mechanical rear derailleur, but the extra precision of an electronic rear derailleur makes the shifting work well.